 Now called Ebberston, the village name has been spelt in a variety of ways over the centuries.
 Edbriztun(e) (1086), E-, JEdbri(c)hteston (1163), Edbriston (1185-95), Edbreston (1254), Ebreston(a) (1114-9), Ebriston(e) (1202).

-The earliest recorded name is from the Domesday book (dated 1086) : “Edbriztune” meaning the farmstead (tun) of a man called Eadbriht/Eadbeorht (a common Old English name)
+The earliest recorded name of the village is from the Domesday book (dated 1086) : “Edbriztune” meaning the farmstead (tun) of a man called Eadbriht/Eadbeorht (a common Old English name)

 (Source: A.H.
 Smith 1979 The Place-names of the North Riding of Yorkshire, English Place Name Society)